Vijayashree124/WeatherDetection/README.md

-🌤️ WeatherWorld – A Live Weather Detection Website WeatherWorld is a clean, user-friendly weather detection website that shows real-time weather information for any city using the OpenWeatherMap API.The website features a sleek UI with smooth flip card animations to present weather information in a visually appealing and dynamic way.
+🌤️ WeatherWorld – A Live Weather Detection Website WeatherWorld is a clean, user-friendly weather detection website that shows real-time weather information for any city using the OpenWeatherMap API.The website features a sleek UI with smooth flip card animations to present weather information in a visually appealing and dynamic way.A dark/light theme toggle, and even fun weather facts to make the user experience both useful and delightful.
 The website allows users to quickly search for any city and receive live updates on temperature, humidity, wind speed, and weather status—all in a simple, responsive layout.

 🌟 Website Features :